microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 Data that is stored in the data lake is organized in a folder structure that uses Common Data Model format.
 Export to data lake feature, export data as headerless CSV and metadata as [Cdm manifest](https://docs.microsoft.com/en-us/common-data-model/cdm-manifest).

-Many Microsoft and third party tools such as Power Query, Azure Data Factory, Synapse Pipeline supports reading and writing CDM, however the data model from OLTP systems such as Finance Operations is highly normalized and hence must be transformed and optimized for BI and Analytical workload.
-[Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is) brings together the best of **SQL**, **Spark** technologies to work with your data in the data lake, provides **Pipelines** for data integration and ETL/ELT, and deep integration with other Azure services such as Power BI.

-Using Synapse Analytics Dynamics 365 customers can un-lock following scenarios

-1. Data exploration and ad-hoc reporting using T-SQL
-2. Logical datawarehouse using lakehouse architecture
-3. Replace BYOD with Synapse Analytics
-4. Data transfromation and ETL/ELT using Pipelines, T-SQL and Spark
-5. Enterprise Datawarehousing
-6. System integration using T-SQL

 To get started with Synapse Analytics with data in the lake, you can use CDMUtil pipeline to convert CDM metadata in the lake to **Synapse Analytics** or **SQL metadata**.
 CDMUtil is a Synapse/ADF pipeline that reads [Common Data Model](https://docs.microsoft.com/en-us/common-data-model/) metadata and convert and execute  **Synapse Analytics SQL pools** or **SQL Server** DDL statements.